APO-SRE/cisco-hybrid-ai-ml-azure-local/README.md

 This repository provides comprehensive documentation and resources for deploying a hybrid AI/ML solution utilizing Azure Local on Cisco UCS hardware.
 The solution integrates Azure services with Cisco security and connectivity technologies to deliver a robust, secure, and scalable environment for AI/ML workloads.

+This repo is part of the [Cisco Data Bridge Project Suite] (https://github.com/APO-SRE/cisco-data-bridge-project-suite)

 ## Table of Contents

 - [Architecture Overview](#architecture-overview)